GeorgeNonis/color-picker-extension/README.md

-A simple Color Picker with palette Chrome Extension build with React!
+❗A simple Color Picker with palette Chrome Extension build with React!

 Feel Free to use it and as well to pass me your thoughts and comments! georgenonis@gmail.com